spreadshirt/apps/tablomat.md

 Embed the Tablomat
 ===

 Embed the Tablomat with the following code snipped.
+The best position for this script block is just before the end body, but it's also fine to put in into the head section or load it lazy with a dynamic script loaded when needed.
+The render position is controlled by the `target` parameter (see below).

 In the callback you get an application instance to control the application from your script context or an error instance if any error occurred.

 ```html
 <script type="text/javascript" src="//spreadshirt.github.io/apps/spreadshirt.min.js"></script>